SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         ```

         is should speed up the training process a bit.

+    6. Your code may depend on environment variables like for authenticating with weights and bias during training.
+        These can also be specified in the configuration file.
+How would you do this?

+        ??? success "Solution"

+            You can specify environment variables in the configuration file by adding the `env` field to the
+            `containerSpec` field.
+For example, if you want to specify the `WANDB_API_KEY` you can do it like this:

+            ```yaml
+            workerPoolSpecs:
+                machineSpec:
+                    machineType: n1-highmem-2
+                replicaCount: 1
+                containerSpec:
+                    imageUri: gcr.io/<project-id>/<docker-img>
+                    env:
+                    - name: WANDB_API_KEY
+                      value: <your-wandb-api-key>
+            ```

+            You of cause need to replace `<your-wandb-api-key>` with your actual key.
+Also remember that this file
+            now contains a secret and should be treated as such.

 This ends the session on how to use Google cloud services for now.
 In a future session we are going to investigate a bit
 more of the services offered in GCP, in particular for deploying the models that we have just trained.